Hyperskill-Community/flashcards/README.md

 To run the application including startup of MongoDB container, use the stored Run configuration in IntelliJ IDEA.
 You can transfer it to the Service tool window for convenience via Add Service -> Run configuration -> Spring.

+To access the app see also the video in .dev folder: [Accessing the app](.dev/run-flashcards.mp4)

 Alternatively run the following command:

 ```shell